Market Power and Distributed Solar Integration in Microgrids under Limited Regulation: Introduction

-To counter the monopoly power of the diesel generator company (DGC) over the microgrid, and to enhance consumer autonomy in generation and pricing, households in developing countries are increasingly relying on off-grid household photovoltaic (PV) systems \cite{IEA2025}.
-In Yemen, for example, war-ridden areas are primarily relying on rooftop solar PV systems for electricity generation, with 50\% and 75\% of households in rural and urban areas respectively having invested in an off-grid solar PV system \cite{al2021utilization}.
-As of 2024, 4\% of the sub-Saharan population relies solely on solar home systems (SHS), with an additional 2.5\% using such systems as backup sources.
-Although SHS allow for cleaner generation, and are often praised as sustainable ``last-mile'' electrification solutions \cite{long2022enhancing}, their intermittent nature and \textit{ad-hoc} deployment at the household level introduce several inefficiencies.
-During hours of peak sunlight, levels as high as 75\% of excess generation potential are wasted, reducing the economic attractiveness \cite{rad2023excess, fuchs2023swarm}.
-Conversely, in hours of low sunlight, the supply from PV is unreliable, and could fail to meet the household's demand \cite{rad2023excess}.
+To counter the monopoly power of DGCs and enhance household autonomy in electricity generation, many consumers are increasingly investing in off-grid rooftop photovoltaic (PV) systems \cite{IEA2025}.
+Although SHS and rooftop solar PV enable cleaner electricity generation and are often praised as sustainable ``last-mile'' solutions \cite{long2022enhancing}, their intermittent nature and ad hoc deployment introduce inefficiencies.
+During peak sunlight hours, up to 75\% of excess generation potential can be wasted, reducing the economic attractiveness \cite{rad2023excess, fuchs2023swarm}.
+Conversely, during low sunlight hours, PV supply can fail to meet household demand \cite{rad2023excess}.

-Multiple studies have discussed the hybrid setups integrating SHS to diesel-based microgrids from techno-economic perspectives.
-This arrangement allows PV-owners to sell their excess supply during day-time and satisfy their excess demand in other times of the day \cite{IEA2025, sheridan2023swarm}.
-In doing so, the share of distributed renewable energy in the microgrid increases while the DGC acts as a reliable backup source.
-However, this modality must be designed in a way that considers the entrenched power that the DGC currently exercises and the limited regulatory oversight of governments.
-Otherwise, any theoretically optimized system will not be adopted in practice as the DGC remains the primary decision maker on access and supply (or lack thereof) within the microgrid \cite{zwickl2025market, svolba2025renewable}.
+Several studies have explored hybrid PV-diesel microgrid setups from techno-economic perspectives, demonstrating that integrating PV allows households to sell excess electricity during the day while drawing from diesel generators at other times \cite{IEA2025, sheridan2023swarm}.
+These approaches increase the share of distributed renewable energy in the microgrid while relying on diesel as a backup.
+However, they often assume simplified market structures neglecting the presence of dominant DGCs \cite{chedid2020optimal, kharrich2020design}.
+Similarly, a growing body of research on microgrid energy trading, such as peer-to-peer (P2P) exchange and coordinated energy management \cite{sawwas2021pool, soto2021peer}, focuses on efficiency gains and renewable utilization but rarely accounts for strategic behavior by market-dominant actors.
+As a result, the role of market power and institutional constraints in shaping renewable energy integration remains largely unexplored \cite{zwickl2025market, svolba2025renewable}.